 The VA allows sellers to pay closing costs but doesn’t require them to.
 This means borrowers might need money for closing costs.
 Borrowers may also need money for an earnest-money deposit.

 According to the VA, there isn’t a cap on the amount you can borrow.
 However, there are limits on the amount of liability VA can assume, which usually affects the amount of money an institution will lend you.
 The loan limits are the amount a qualified veteran with full entitlement may be able to borrow without making a down payment.
 These loan limits vary by county, since the value of a house depends in part on its location.
-There was a recent change for 2020 that eliminates the need for loan limits which will help those bigger loan amounts.

 Have questions?
 Give us a call!
 One of our mortgage specialists would be happy to answer all of your questions.

-**Intercap Lending is not affiliated with or acting on behalf of or at the direction of FHA, VA, USDA or the Federal Government.
+**Intercap Lending Inc. is not affiliated with or acting on behalf of or at the direction of FHA, VA, USDA or the Federal Government.